bcooperstl/advent-of-code-2021/documentation/day18.md

 #### Splitting ####

 These cases test the splitting function, doing one split action.
+Note that since all inputa are assumed to be 0-9, these will be given in hexidecimal instead of two-digit numbers.

 [1](../data/test_cases/day18_split1.txt),
 [2](../data/test_cases/day18_split2.txt),